jinhojang6/jinhojang6/README.md

 - 🌱 currently learning Python and AI-related expertise.

-- 👯 looking to collaborate on
+- 👯 looking to collaborate on the AI & Web field

 - 📫 Email: jinhojang1455@gmail.com